Allahumma Inni As aluka ilman Nafia is a important Dua. In this dua, such knowledge is sought which is beneficial. Knowledge is part of human nature.

-Therefore, the struggle for knowledge is a must for the success of every human society.
-From day one man is engaged in his quest for knowledge.
+Therefore, the struggle for knowledge is essential for the success of every human society.
+From the beginning, man has been engaged in his quest for knowledge.

-It is obligatory in Islam to acquire all the knowledge that is beneficial for humanity.
+It is obligatory in Islam to acquire all the knowledge that benefits humanity.
 The Holy Prophet also prayed: O Allah!
-Give me such knowledge through which you can benefit me.
+Please give me the expertise you need to help me.
 And O Allah!
 I like to stay away from knowledge that is of no use to me.

 He used to recite these prayers for the benefit of knowledge allahumma inni as aluka ilman nafia.
 We are briefly explaining this to you: